 Bragar Eagel & Squire, P.C.
 Announces That a Class Action Lawsuit Has Been Filed Against AT&T Inc. (T) and Encourages AT&T Investors to Contact the Firm

-NEW YORK, March 29, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. announces that a class action lawsuit has been filed on behalf of all persons or entities who acquired AT&T Inc. (NYSE:T) securities pursuant to and/or traceable to the Form S-4 Registration Statement and Prospectus filed in connection with AT&T's June 2018 acquisition of and merger with Time Warner.
+NEW YORK, April 02, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all persons or entities who: (a) acquired AT&T Inc. (NYSE:T) securities pursuant to and/or traceable to the Form S-4 Registration Statement and Prospectus filed in connection with AT&T's June 2018 acquisition of and merger with Time Warner; and/or (b) purchased or otherwise acquired AT&T securities between October 22, 2016 and October 24, 2018 (the "Class Period").
+Investors have until May 31, 2019 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.